Current vacancies available in Denmark. | Aktuelle ledige stillinger i Danmark.

-Reflecting back to the very start of the pandemic, it was anticipated that certain restrictions to our site operations would be necessary.
-However, the extent and pace of the required change, could not have been not foreseen.
+Reflecting back to the very start of the pandemic, it was anticipated that certain restrictions to our site operations would be inevitable.
+However, the extent and pace of the required change was not foreseen

 At beginning of the virus outbreak, we experienced occasional disruption resulting from employees having to self-isolate.
-However, the disruption significantly escalated when the decision was made by ConocoPhillips to reduce the terminal headcount down from 650 to 205.
+However, the disruptive factor significantly escalated when the decision was made by ConocoPhillips to reduce the terminal headcount down from 650 to 205.
 Consequently, creating a dramatic impact to our site operations.

 As you can imagine, the logistics and administration of the aforementioned proved to be a huge challenge.

 How have your team reacted during this period of change and uncertainty, it must be a tough time for them ?

 The team`s flexibility and unwavering commitment to Altrad whilst supporting the ConocoPhillips objectives, has been somewhat overwhelming.
 I`m extremely grateful for everyone’s patience and understanding, especially so, given how quickly events unfolded.